Find out everything you need to know to manage your glaucoma from home, and how to access online support anytime, anywhere.

 If you are living with glaucoma, it’s natural to feel anxious about how to manage the disease and what the future will hold.
 But with the right treatment and daily maintenance, sight loss is preventable.
 Glaucoma is a very common disease, and many people who have it are able to live a full and active life.

-Over the past 40 years, we’ve supported people living with glaucoma.
+We’ve supported people living with glaucoma for more than 45 years.
 Although everyone’s experience will be different, we’ve helped to grow a supportive community, meaning you’re never alone.

 Below you’ll find a brief guide of what to expect at every stage of your journey with glaucoma, from diagnosis to daily management, as well as how to access online support.